-'Nothing Immoral,' Or 'Deeply Disturbing'?
+'Nothing Immoral' Or 'Deeply Disturbing'?
 Republicans Split On Roy Moore Allegations

 Deny.
 Diminish.
 Defend.
 Denounce.

-Republican officials in Alabama and across the country have had mixed responses to a Washington Post report alleging that Roy Moore, the Republican candidate in Alabama's special U.S. Senate race, initiated sexual contact with a 14-year-old when he was 32 and pursued relationships with three other teenagers while he was in his 30s.
+Republican officials in Alabama and across the country have had mixed responses to a Washington Post report detailing allegations that Roy Moore, the Republican candidate in Alabama's special U.S. Senate race, initiated sexual contact with a 14-year-old when he was 32 and pursued relationships with three other teenagers while he was in his 30s.

 Some politicians are casting doubt on the women's stories, while others are expressing dismay — and, in some cases, Republican officials are defending Moore's alleged actions as not problematic at all.